How to Keep Cool at Disney

 At Disney, dress like me, not like Kylo Ren!

-Many people have no choice but to visit Disney during the hottest summer days.
+With school holidays and summer breaks, many people have no choice but to visit Disney during the hottest summer days.

 No matter when you visit, you should always be prepared with ways to keep cool at Disney.